Botanical name

 Interactions

-There are no entirely clarified references to a possible strengthening effect of concomitantly ingested anticoagulants (Marcurmar etc.) and blood pressure-lowering drugs.
-Also, there is no clarified indication of a possible weakening effect on HIV protease inhibitors such as Saquinavir/Ritonavir.
+There are no fully established data on a possible strengthening effect when taken concomitantly with anticoagulants (Marcurmar etc.) or blood pressure-lowering drugs.
+Also, there is no clear evidence of a possible weakening effect on HIV protease inhibitors such as Saquinavir/Ritonavir.

 References